Ashuradhipathi/DSA/DSA_NOTES.md

 - INT_MAX, INT_MIN for limits.

 `when dealing with negative numbers` dont use x>0 as condition in while loop instead `use x!=0`

+when checking with original number make  a copy.